“How long will you be staying in Quebec?” asked the polling officer.

 I, like 30 percent of the McGill student population that hail from other Canadian provinces, apparently do not meet the third requirement.
 You see, to be domiciled, the person must make, “concrete gestures and behaviours,” proving that the person “considers the place to be his or her principal dwelling, gives as a reference for the exercise of his or her civil rights, and indicates publicly as being his or her domicile.”

 Confused?
 Me too.
-First, to say that the definition of “domiciled” offered by the Civil Code of Quebec is vague is an understatement – it’s intentionally ambiguous.
+First, to say that the definition of “domiciled” offered by the Civil Code of Quebec is vague is an understatement.
 Because there are dozens of ways that these “concrete gestures and behaviours” may manifest themselves, there is no consistent definition of acceptable gestures and behaviours amongst polling officers.
 The officer I spoke with said my apartment lease was not a sufficient gesture of commitment; instead, only a Quebec health insurance card or Quebec driver’s license would suffice.
 Other polling officers, however, have accepted apartment leases as evidence of a person’s domicile.

-If, as the Quebec Civil Code asserts, the notion of domicile is about a legal and intellectual attachment, as well as about intention rather than actual dwelling, it should help students exercise their voting rights, not hinder them.
+If, as the Quebec Civil Code asserts, the notion of domicile is about a legal and intellectual attachment to a place, it should help students exercise their voting rights, not hinder them.
 Most undergraduates at McGill spend four to five years finishing their degrees and usually live at least eight months of each year in Quebec.
 Though we might not call Montreal our hometown, it is, and will be, the principal place of dwelling for an extended period of time.
 What happens in the National Assembly has the potential to impact our lives dramatically; does this not indicate that we have a vested interest in the province of Quebec?

 Why is this requirement and vague definition of being “domiciled” given so much weight, anyway?
 Some believe that the intention of out-of-province students, as Premier Marois apparently believes, is to “hijack the Quebec election.”
 How exactly do residents of a province hijack an election?
 I am not an outside pathogen set to disturb the values of the Quebecois by casting my vote.
 I have a vested interest in what happens in this province, and I want to have a say in how it is run.
 Has the premier been so quick to forget the notion of democracy?